 - I'm a television news reporter surveying students about their opinions of the new registration fees.
 The interviews will be edited and broadcast on TV this evening.
 Do I need Cal Poly IRB review and approval?
-Answer: No, this kind of information gathering is not considered "research" as defined by the Cal Poly Human Subjects Policy.
+Answer: No, this kind of information gathering is not considered "research" as defined by the Cal Poly Policy on the Use of Human Subjects in Research.
 However, you may need approval from another university entity such as Police Services or Public Affairs.

 What Kind of IRB Review is Required?